Guide to Recruiting of Undergraduate Physics Majors

 3. P. Heron, L. McNeil, et al. (editors), “Phys21: Preparing Physics Students for 21st-Century Careers,” American Physical Society (2016): Case studies are in Appendix 1, pages 52–66.

-4. B. Beckford et al., “The Time is Now: Systemic Changes for Increasing African Americans in Physics & Astronomy” (TEAM-UP report), American Institute of Physics (2020): Case studies are in Appendices 5 and 6, pages 126–149.
+4. AIP National Task Force to Elevate African American Representation in Undergraduate Physics & Astronomy (TEAM-UP), “The Time is Now: Systemic Changes for Increasing African Americans in Physics & Astronomy,” American Institute of Physics (2020): Case studies are in Appendices 5 and 6, pages 126–149.

 5. J. Stewart, W. Oliver III, and G. Stewart, “Revitalizing an undergraduate physics program: A case study of the University of Arkansas,” American Journal of Physics, 81(12), 943–950 (2013).